inscopix/isxcore/doc/source/specs/TimeGrid.rst

     TimeGrid timeGrid;
     DateTime end = timeGrid.getEnd();

-- Read access to temporal spacing in seconds.
+- Read access to step time in seconds.

   This should correspond to the reciprocal of the frame rate used to acquire a recording.